signal/dalton/README.md

 Dalton should now have access to the all required libraries.

+## Library Usage

+Security Group Rules are loaded and parsed using the `YamlFileSecurityGroupsConfigLoader`.
+For example, to load a separate config for each logical environment `env` and AWS `region`:

+    loader = YamlFileSecurityGroupsConfigLoader("config/%s/security_groups_%s.yaml" % (env, region))
+    security_groups = loader.load()

+Different clouds can be used by specifying the correct `SecurityGroupService`.
+For example, to connect to AWS for a specific logical environment `env`, use the `Ec2SecurityGroupService`:

+    ec2service = Ec2SecurityGroupService(yaml.load(open('config/aws.yaml', 'r').read())[env])

+*Note: currently only AWS/EC2 is supported.*

+The `SecurityGroupUpdater` coordinate rule addition/removal so that the cloud config matches the desired config.
+Simply call `update_security_group_rules` for each security group:

+    updater = SecurityGroupUpdater(ec2service)
+    for name, security_group in security_groups.iteritems():
+        updater.update_security_group_rules(name, security_group.rules, region, prune=security_group.prune, dry_run=dry_run)

-## Configuration
+## Dalton Configuration

-There are two pieces of configuration for using Dalton.
+There are two pieces of configuration for using the Dalton runner.

 1. AWS Credentials: located in `./config/aws.yaml`.
 2. Security Group Rules: located in `./config` with one environment `<env>` per directory and one region `<region>` per file.

+The AWS Credentials file format is as follows.

+    <env>:
+      aws_access_key_id: <access_key>
+      aws_secret_access_key: <secret_key>

+The Security Group Rules files have a name of the format `<env>/security_groups_<region>.yaml`.
+The format is best understood by example.

+    <security-group-name>:
+      options:
+        description: <description>
+        prune: <true if you want Dalton to remove unknown rules from the group>

+      rules:
+        - tcp port 0-65535 mygroup1     # Security Group 'mygroup1' to All TCP
+        - udp port 0-65535 mygroup1     # Security Group 'mygroup1' to All UDP
+        - icmp port 0-255 mygroup1      # Security Group 'mygroup1' to All ICMP
+        - tcp port 80, 443 0.0.0.0/0    # Anywhere to HTTP/HTTPS
+        - tcp port 22 1.2.3.4/32        # bastion host to SSH

-See the [Road House README](https://github.com/awsroadhouse/roadhouse) for configuration file format and examples.
+See the [Road House README](https://github.com/awsroadhouse/roadhouse) for additional Security Group Rules configuration details and examples.

-## Usage
+## Dalton Usage

 You probably want to know the changes before you perform them.
 Pass the `--dry-run` (or `-d`) flags for dry-run mode.